Kingdom of Pontus: The First Mithridatic War

-A Roman army under Manius Aquillius arrived in Asia Minor in 90 BC, which prompted Mithridates and Tigranes to withdraw.
+A Roman army under Manius Aquillius arrived in Asia Minor in 90 BC, prompting Mithridates and Tigranes to withdraw.
 Cappadocia and Bithynia were restored to their respective monarchs, but then faced large debts to Rome due to their bribes for the Roman senators, and Nicomedes IV was eventually convinced by Aquillius to attack Pontus in order to repay the debts.
 He plundered as far as Amastris, and returned with much loot.
 Mithridates invaded Cappadocia once again, and Rome declared war.

 In the summer of 89 BC, Mithridates invaded Bithynia and defeated Nicomedes and Aquillius in battle.
 He moved swiftly into Roman Asia and resistance crumbled; by 88 he had obtained the surrender of most of the newly created province.
 He was welcomed in many cities, where the residents chafed under Roman tax farming.
 In 88 Mithridates also ordered the massacre of at least 80,000 Romans and Italians in what became known as the 'Asiatic Vespers'.
 Many Greek cities in Asia Minor happily carried out the orders; this ensured that they could no longer return to an alliance with Rome.
 In the autumn of 88 Mithridates also placed Rhodes under siege, but he failed to take it.

 In Athens, anti-Roman elements were emboldened by the news and soon formed an alliance with Mithridates.
 A joint Pontic–Athenian naval expedition took Delos in 88 BC, and granted the city to Athens.
 Many Greek city-states now joined Mithridates, including Sparta, the Achaean League, and most of the Boeotian League except Thespiae.
 Finally, in 87 BC, Lucius Cornelius Sulla set out from Italy with five legions.
 He marched through Boeotia, which quickly surrendered, and began laying siege to Athens and the Piraeus (the Athenian port city, no longer connected by the Long Walls).
 Athens fell in March 86 BC, and the city was sacked.
 After stiff resistance, Archelaus, the Pontic general in Piraeus, left by sea, and Sulla utterly destroyed the port city.
 Meanwhile, Mithridates had sent his son Arcathias with a large army via Thrace into Greece.

 Sulla now headed north, seeking the fertile plains of Boeotia to supply his army.
 At the Battle of Chaeronea, Sulla inflicted severe casualties on Archelaus, who nevertheless retreated and continued to raid Greece with the Pontic fleet.
 Archelaus regrouped and attacked a second time at the Battle of Orchomenus in 85 BC but was once again defeated and suffered heavy losses.
 As a result of the losses and the unrest they stirred in Asia Minor, as well as the presence of the Roman army now campaigning in Bithynia, Mithridates was forced to accept a peace deal.
 Mithridates and Sulla met in 85 BC at Dardanus.
 Sulla decreed that Mithridates had to surrender Roman Asia and return Bithynia and Cappadocia to their former kings.
 He also had to pay 2,000 talents and provide ships.
 Mithridates would retain the rest of his holdings and become an ally of Rome.